 Our take: We're entering the era of AI that thinks for hours, not seconds.
 The interface expectations are shifting.

-Google's Gemini 2.5 Pro Emphasizes Multi-Step Reasoning
+Google's Gemini Emphasizes Multi-Step Reasoning

 The strategy: Google is betting that reasoning capability becomes the key differentiator as raw language modeling plateaus.